The Political Season Nobody Survived — Modern Paraphrase | nocap.bible

 Abner Rallies the Elders 🤝

-Abner went full campaign mode.
-He met with the elders of Israel and laid it out:
+went full campaign mode.
+He met with the of and laid it out:

 "Y'all have been wanting David as king for a while now.
 So make it happen.
 The Lord Himself promised David, saying, 'By the hand of my servant David I will save my people Israel from the Philistines and from all their enemies.'"

-He made sure to lock down the tribe of Benjamin especially — that was Saul's own tribe, the hardest sell.
-Then Abner rolled up to Hebron with twenty men to personally report to David that the whole nation was ready to flip.
+He made sure to lock down the tribe of especially — that was own tribe, the hardest sell.
+Then Abner rolled up to with twenty men to personally report to that the whole nation was ready to flip.

-David threw a feast for Abner and his crew.
+David threw a for Abner and his crew.
 After the meal, Abner stood up:

 "I'll go rally all of Israel to my lord the king.
 They'll make a covenant with you, and you'll reign over everything your heart desires."